Table of Contents

 3. Take a look at competitors

-By this point, you’ve selected the KPIs you want to measure, you’ve assessed your performance, and compared it to competitors.
+By this point, you’ve selected the KPIs you want to measure, you’ve assessed your performance and compared it to competitors.
 Now it is time to start making some decisions.
-As mentioned, KPI goals are longer-term objectives and targets are the means to getting there.
-For instance, an objective might have a 5-year duration, meaning you need various smaller aims to measure the progress towards that goal.
+As mentioned, KPI goals are longer-term objectives, and targets are the means to getting there.
+For instance, an objective might have a 5-year duration, meaning you need various smaller aims to measure the progress toward that goal.
 For this purpose, you need to think of short and long-term aims.

-Imagine you want to double your revenue in 5 years.
+Imagine you want to double your profit in 5 years.
 Meaning that if you currently make 10 million in revenue (100%), you should be making 20 million (200%) by year 5.
-Now, tracking this goal for five years might be confusing, therefore, it is recommended to break it down into smaller objectives.
-For example, yearly growth.
+Now, tracking this goal for five years might be confusing.
+Therefore, it is recommended to break it down into smaller aims—for example, yearly growth.
 Here, you need to assess your performance to understand how these smaller aims need to be defined.
 For this, you have two options that make sense:

 - Firstly, you could divide the goal into equal parts, that is, a 15% growth each year.
 However, this could be a bit ambitious and unrealistic from the start as it would leave no room for error.
 This leads us to our second option.

-- Instead, you could set progressive growth objectives that are more realistic and attainable.
-For instance, you can start by setting a 5% revenue growth in the first year and progressively increase it until you reach the end 5-year goal of doubling revenue.
+- Instead, you could set progressive growth goals that are more realistic and attainable.
+For instance, you can start by setting a 5% growth in the first year and progressively increase it until you reach the end 5-year goal of doubling revenue.